awsdocs/amazon-gamelift-developer-guide/doc_source/vpc-peering.md

 **Authorize a VPC peering with non\-GameLift resources\.**

    In this step, you are pre\-authorizing a future request from GameLift to peer with your VPC for non\-GameLift resources\.
+This step updates the security group for your VPC\.

    To authorize the VPC peering, call the GameLift service API [ CreateVpcPeeringAuthorization\(\)](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateVpcPeeringAuthorization.html) or use the AWS CLI command `create-vpc-peering-authorization`\.
 Make this call using the account that manages your non\-GameLift resources\.
 Identify the following information:
    + Peer VPC ID – This is for the VPC with your non\-GameLift resources\.